 The Darker Side of ‘Little House’ Reflected in New Book – And By Darker We Mean Drunken Love Triangles With a Dash of Arson

-‘Pioneer Girl: The Annotated Autobiography’ by famed children’s author Laura Ingalls Wilder is set to hit bookstore shelves November 20th, 2014 in hardcover.
-But it comes with just a bit of warning: this book, unlike her beloved “Little House on the Prairie” series, is not for children.
+'Pioneer Girl: The Annotated Autobiography' by famed children's author Laura Ingalls Wilder hit the shelves in late 2014 and readers are finding that it comes with just a bit of warning: this book, unlike her beloved "Little House on the Prairie" series, is not for children.

 Some of the more mature themes of the autobiography include: